 Pop-up events are temporary, unexpected events in unique spaces.
 They pop up and, after a few hours or days, they pop down.
 By definition, most events are temporary.
-It is the element of surprise in unexpected locations that distinguishes pop-up events.
+It is the element of surprise in unexpected locations that distinguish pop-up events.

 Pop-up events can be:

 In this post, we’ll explore the keys to a successful pop-up event:

 - Event Technology

 - Strong Marketing to Create Buzz

 Pop-up events can take place in temporary venues like event domes, igloos, and marquees or permanent structures like retail spaces and resorts.
 To surprise employees, companies can set them up on-site overnight in the parking lot, corporate green spaces or even the lobby.

 Temporary pop-up event venues are a perfect fit for guerrilla marketing events as they generate a lot of buzz by seemingly appearing out of nowhere.
 Temporary event venues do create special challenges; decor, electrical outlets, sound, lighting, AV, WiFi, and bandwidth must all be brought in.
 With a little imagination, it doesn’t take much to create a temporary event structure.